davedoesdev/dxf/README.md

    `http` rather than `https` (which is the default).
 - `DXF_USERNAME` - Name of user to authenticate as
 - `DXF_PASSWORD` - User's password
+- `DXF_AUTH_HOST` - If set, always perform token authentication to this host, overriding the value returned by the registry.
 - `DXF_PROGRESS` - If this is set to `1`, a progress bar is displayed (on standard error) during `push-blob` and `pull-blob`.
 If this is set to `0`, a progress bar is not displayed.
 If this is set to any other value, a progress bar is only displayed if standard error is a terminal.
 - `DXF_BLOB_INFO` - Set this to `1` if you want `pull-blob` to prepend each blob with its digest and size (printed in plain text, separated by a space and followed by a newline).